Alwin-s/e-cart/README.md

 - Adding products to wishlist
 - Cart management (adding, updating, removing items)
+- Increment or decrement product counts and calculate the total amounts
 - Checkout process
 - Integration with various APIs for enhanced functionality